Area Guides · Last updated 2 June 2026

 House / semi-detached €800-1,100/month €850-1,100/month

-These are indicative ranges at the time of writing.
-Prices in La Linea have been edging upward as demand from Gibraltar workers remains strong, so expect real listings to vary.
+These are indicative ranges based on current listings on Idealista and Fotocasa.
+Prices across La Linea have been edging upward as demand from Gibraltar workers stays strong, so check live portals for the latest figures before budgeting.

 Campamento vs Santa Margarita: Which Is Right for You?

-The right choice depends on how you're planning to commute and what kind of living environment you want.
+The right choice comes down to how you plan to commute and what kind of living environment suits you best.

 Choose Campamento if: